There are some musts for visitors coming to Germany's capital:

 |Photo taken in 2007|

 |Former GDR border installations including the finely raked "death strip"|

 Here is a picture of another wall that is well preserved for it dates back to the 18th century, the Akzisemauer (excise wall).

 A hundred meters away on Waisenstraße (Orphans Street) is a highlight that Red Baron visits whenever he is in Germany's capital.
 It is Berlin's oldest inn although the building and its name are of recent times.
 Originally a groom of the ruling electoral prince had opened a brandy pub at the site in 1621 that in 1715 was baptized Zum Bierstübchen am Glockenspiel (Little Alehouse at the Glockenspiel) referring to the 52 bells and chimes of the nearby Parochial Church.

 |The restaurant newly decorated in 2008|

-Napoleon when he triumphantly had entered Berlin in 1806 lunched in the restaurant.
+Napoleon when he had triumphantly entered Berlin in 1806 lunched at the restaurant.
 So Red Baron always insists on sitting on the historic seat.